Weston Dressler: Winnipeg Blue Bombers

 On January 26, 2016, the Winnipeg Blue Bombers announced that they had signed Dressler to a two-year deal through the 2017 CFL season.
 In his first year with the Bombers he played in 16 games, and broke the 1,000 receiving yard plateau for the sixth time in his career.
 In 2017 Dressler played in 11 games, caught 51 passes for 691 yards with three touchdowns.
 Dressler played the first half of the 2018 season before being placed on the six-game injured reserve with a lower-body injury.
 On October 26, 2018, he caught a pass that put him over the 10,000 receiving-yard mark, becoming the 17th player in league history to accomplish that feat.
 Dressler was notified prior to the 2019 CFL free agency period that he will not be offered a contract with the organization, making him a free agent after three seasons with the team.

+Dressler was announced as a member of the Canadian Football Hall of Fame 2024 class on May 3, 2024.